cmzluna/movee/README.md

 On the backend, the following Graphql API was used: [https://movieql.netlify.app](https://github.com/hwhang0917/ql-movie-api) (which is a wrapper for [https://www.themoviedb.org/documentation/api](The Movie Database API) )

+Watch the video clicking on the image, here:

 [![Watch the video](https://img.youtube.com/vi/ocTmh7FGyF4/maxresdefault.jpg)](https://youtu.be/ocTmh7FGyF4)